 39. DEPUTY SHERIFF'S OFFICE.
 County Deputy Sheriff Colin Hunter operates out of this one-story brick building.
-There are two prepeating rifles (a 9-shot and a 6-shot), a scatter gan and a double-barrelled shotgun chained into a gunrack against one wall.
+There are two repeating rifles (a 9-shot and a 6-shot), a scatter gun and a doublebarrelled shotgun chained into a gunrack against one wall.
 The key to the rack is kept on Hunter's person.
 Hunter boards at THE GREAT WESTERN (1) and can usually be found there or drinking coffee and chatting up the waitress at THE RIO GRANDE HOTEL & CAFE (34).
 Hunter lets the town marshal run things in Promise City, confining his own activities to events outside the town.

 40. CONDON'S BANK.
 Frank and Morgan Condon own and run this bank.
 The one-story structure is built of double-walled brick and stone.
 The windows are covered by iron bars.
 The brothers each have a desk in the bank.
 There is a walk-in vault-safe against one wall and there are two service windows in a wooden partition dividing the front and rear of the bank (where the vault is).
 Scott Taylor is the Head Teller and book keeper.
 Bruce Maxwell is junior teller.
 The Condon brothers live in building 28.
-Taylor and his wife.
-Mona, live an building 195 (owned by the Condons).
+Taylor and his wife, Mona, live in building 195 (owned by the Condons).
 Mona keeps house for them to pay the rent.
-Maxwell and his wife, Ginger, live in building 198 also owned by the Condons).
+Maxwell and his wife, Ginger, live in building 198 (also owned by the Condons).
 Danby Jones takes care of maintenance at the bank and the Condons' home.
 He boards at THE DOUBLE EAGLE (189).
 Each teller has a 6-shot single action revolver close to hand and both of the Condons keep the same type of piece in their desks.
 The vault holds \$12,000 in bills and coins (about \$200 of which will be in each teller's drawer during the day).

-41. THE GAY LADY VARIETY HALL & SALOON, Burton Lumley owns and operates this establishment out of a two-story wood frame soliding.
-Then it set as popular as THE PALACE (25) for TME LONG REAMER (35), Lumbey's entertainment, newly imported from New Orleans, has become a favorite of the locals.
-Attractions satisfied plano player, Pepe Diderot and singer, Madge Duprey.
-Disprey also works the costomers along with two other New Orleans belie dames, Julia Barbanu and Fiff LeFarge.
-Pepe and the girls live on the account floor along with Jim Corbet, Lumley's bouncer.
-The bartender, John Hagen, keeps a sawed-off, double-barrelled shorgun under the bar.
-Hagen boards at THE GREAT WESTERN(1), Lumley lives in building 59.
-He sometimes deals faro at the Gay Lady, but usually leaves the gaming to Harbert Loomis and Cloco Halston, with whom he has a deal to provide protection and a table for 20% of the take, Loomis specializes in faro.
+41. THE GAY LADY VARIETY HALL & SALOON.
+Burton Lumley owns and operates this establishment out of a two-story wood-frame building.
+Though not as popular as THE PALACE (25) or THE LONG BRANCH (35), Lumley's entertainment, newly imported from New Orleans, has become a favorite of the locals.
+Attractions include piano player, Pepe Diderot and singer, Madge Duprey.
+Duprey also works the customers along with two other New Orleans belle dames, Julia Barbeau and Fifi LeFarge.
+Pepe and the girls live on the second floor along with Jim Corbet, Lumley's bouncer.
+The bartender, John Hagen, keeps a sawed-off, doublebarrelled shotgun under the bar.
+Hagen boards at THE GREAT WESTERN (1).
+Lumley lives in building 69.
+He sometimes deals faro at the Gay Lady, but usually leaves the gaming to Herbert Loomis and Cisco Halston, with whom he has a deal to provide protection and a table for 20% of the take.
+Loomis specializes in faro.
 Halston is a poker player.
-Unlike most of the town's saloons, the Gay Lady can boast that most tif its games are clean.
+Unlike most of the town's saloons, the Gay Lady can boast that most of its games are clean.
 Lumley feels that cheating is bad for business and discourages it except when absolutely necessary.

 42. PEACOCK'S SALOON.
 Darla Peacock and Michael George are co-owners of this one-story wood-frame drinking establishment.
-Michael acts as bartender and Darla deals fare at a small table in the back of the one-roun par.
-Michael keeps a single action 6-shot revolver and a single bartelled shotgun under the bar.
-He and Darla live in building 221.
+Michael acts as bartender and Darla deals faro at a small table in the back of the one-room bar.
+Michael keeps a single action 6-shot revolver and a single-barrelled shotgun under the bar.
+He and Darla live in building 201.